danieldkim/charlotte/README.md

   option if redirected to another page. defaults to `true`. set to `false` if you want to disable `viewOnly` loads on redirect.

+* **replaceCurrent** - `boolean` indicating whether to replace the current page on the top of the stack with the new page.

 `onViewLoad`, `onLoad`, and `onBack` all take the same options, both of which are optional: